For Central Asia

 Central Asian governments consider CAREC as a tool allowing to engage in international environmental processes, to expand their potential of accessing international funding mechanisms in the field of climate change and biodiversity and assisting in promoting regional environmental management models such as Executive Committee of the International Fund for saving the Aral Sea (EC IFAS) and Intergovernmental Commission on Sustainable Development (ICSD).
 Numerous requests from donor agencies, state bodies and civil society organizations of CA countries once more highlight the need for structural reinforcement of CAREC’s catalyzing and coordinating role in the region.

-- CAREC plans to expand its partnerships for strengthening regional environmental management processes by 2020.
+- CAREC plans to expand its partnerships to strengthen regional environmental management processes by 2020.

-The organization is committed to become regional knowledge, research and information hub on environmental issues, at the same time it continues its positioning as a recognised social entrepreneur.
+The organization is committed to become regional knowledge, research and information hub on environmental issues, while continuing to act as a recognised social entrepreneur.